MLZ is a cooperation between:

 Cold three axes spectrometer with polarisation analysis

-The instrument is located at the end position of the curved, cold neutron guide NL 1 in the Neutron Guide Hall West.
-Serial cavities in the first part of the guide system provide a permanent high-polarized incident neutron beam.
-The parabolic focusing guide design before the monochromator further includes different guide front ends for an optimized energy- and Q-resolution, respectively.
-The focusing guide together with the variable double-focusing monochromator (and analyzer) provide a high neutron flux over a large dynamic range at a small sample volume and a superior energy resolution at the expense of a slightly reduced transverse Q-resolution.
-For measurements with high Q-resolution, or for the investigation of steep dispersion relations, the parabolic front ends can be exchanged for straight elements.
-Higher-order wavelength contaminations can be suppressed by an optional velocity selector in front of the monochromator.
-For sample positioning the sample table is equipped with motorized xy-stages and cradles.
-The spin state of the scattered neutrons is analyzed with a multi-channel polarizer situated between the analyzer and the detector.
+The instrument is located at the end position of the curved, cold neutron guide NL1.
+Serial polarising V-cavities in the upstream part of the guide system provide a permanent high-polarised incident neutron beam.
+The parabolic focussing guide design before the monochromator further includes different exchangeable guide front ends for optimised energy- and Q-resolution, respectively.
+The focussing guide, together with the variable double-focussing monochromator (and analyser), provides a high neutron flux over a large dynamic range at a small sample volume combined with a superior energy resolution at the expense of a slightly reduced transverse Q-resolution.

 Construction and commissioning of KOMPASS are supported by the BMBF through project 05K19PK1.

-Typical Applications
+Typical applications

-• all types of weak magnetic orders
+• All types of weak magnetic orders

-• quantum effects associated with longitudinal magnetic excitations
+• Quantum effects associated with longitudinal magnetic excitations

-• quantum critical fluctuations
+• Quantum critical fluctuations

-• multiferroic and magneto-electric materials
+• Multiferroic and magneto-electric materials

-• high-TC-superconductors
+• Unconventional and high-TC-superconductors

-• itinerant magnetic systems
+• Itinerant magnetic systems

 Neutron Guide System and Design